braice/MuMuDVB/doc/README.txt

 - Automatically detect the scrambling status of a channel
 - Can reset the CAM module in case of a bad initialisation
 - Can sort the EIT PID to send only the ones corresponding to the current channel
+- Data reading can be done using a thread, see <<threaded_read, thread reading>> section.

 Others small programs are availaible from http://gitweb.braice.net/gitweb?p=mumudvb_tools;a=summary[MuMuDVB Tools Repository] :